 OVERVIEW: The William and Flora Hewlett Foundation has a global presence but also supports causes close to home in the San Francisco Bay Area.
 Interests are education, environment, performing arts, youth, and community development.

 FUNDING AREAS: Education, environment, performing arts, youth, community development

-IP TAKE: Hewlett favors education, performing arts and environmental grants in the San Francisco area, especially ones that benefit the region's poorest areas.
-You'll need to fit within a very specific niche to get a Hewlett environmental grant, although the arts program is a bit broader.
+IP TAKE: Hewlett prioritizes education, performing arts and environmental grants in the San Francisco area, especially ones that benefit the region's poorest areas.